-Learn about the differences between Chapter 7 and Chapter 13.
+If you aren't sure which chapter you intend to file, start by learning about the differences between Chapter 7 and Chapter 13).

 Filing for Chapter 7 bankruptcy won't get rid of a lien unless you do more.
 The lien must qualify for avoidance, and you must file a motion with the court and obtain a court order.